 Module: name of the current module.

-Before launch: add tasks that you want to launch before the launch of your application.
+Before launch: add tasks that you want to launch before the launch of the selected run/debug configuration.
 To add a task click the Add button Alt+Insert and select the tool that you want to add.

 Store as project file: Enable this option to save your configuration as a project file and share it with team members through VCS.